terryx/gdax-notifications/README.md

 ## GDAX Notifications
 Simple configurable telegram notifications about [GDAX trades](https://www.gdax.com/trade)

+You can set time interval and currency limit to watch for when there're huge trades happen.
+Check out this telegram [bot](https://t.me/joinchat/AAAAAFBpdWByx_dFcYMaQg)

 ### Getting started
 - Make sure you have at least NodeJS version 6 installed
 - An AWS account and necessary IAM role to create and execute lambda function